JarvisT3/cybersecurity-portfolio/CTF/NCL_Spring_2026.md

 <ins>**Google image search / reverse image search**</ins>
 - This reverse image search method was the most revealing in terms of providing the biggest initial clue, as it was the method that revealed the cipher is <ins>_redacted_</ins>.

-<ins>**Redacted URL**</ins>
-> Knowing the cipher, searched for a “<ins>_redacted_</ins> cipher decoder”, which took me to https://www.redacted/redacted.
-This is where I thought for sure I was going to solve it and I was able to make out a handful of words but kept getting hung up on the “F” looking character.
-I tried multiple times to just use a few characters to make sure I was using the right variant and mapping rules, re-verifying back and forth with any internet searches on <ins>_redacted_</ins> to see if stories of hers would reveal something extra I needed to do.
-Well, I discovered after the game was over, when I ran the image through reverse search and enabled AI, I found my mistake – the image needed to be turned 180 degrees.
-# Findings / evidence
-> The CLI commands and cyberchef analysis turned up empty, although I learned more about image analysis using CLI tools, so something was garnered from my efforts.
-As I was attempting to decode the cipher, the “F” character continuously deceived my efforts.
-Each attempted input or substitution resulted in completely different character sets for the remaining characters.
-My research into Diana Dors and the Freemasons turned up nothing meaningful for deciphering the “F” character variations.